jasonfrowe/RPMegaRacer/README.md

 This will produce two main files:
 1. `RPMegaRacer.rp6502`: The main game.
 2. `gamepad_mapper.rp6502`: Use this to calibrate your controller.

+**Note**: Ensure the `tracks/` directory is copied to your RP6502 storage so the game can load the level data.

 ## Technical Details